 Dried herbs or flowers, like lavender buds or rose petals, can also be added, but it means they’ll be floating in the bath water, which not everyone likes.
-You might just tie on a sprig to your gift or put on the top of the salts for show.
+You might just tie on a sprig to your gift or put it on the top of the salts for show.
 You can also give a muslin bag to contain the herbs.
-Here are recipes for lavender bath salts and rose cardamom bath salts from The Pistachio Project.
+Here are recipes for lavender bath salts and rose cardamom bath salts if you like the look of whole herbs.

 I’m not super crafty, but I have found some really easy DIY gifts I turn to (and get asked for!) year after year, like bath salts.
 Try out my two favorite homemade food gifts: homemade chocolates and roasted chickpeas with spice.

 What are your favorite homemade gifts?
 Share your ideas in the comments, please!
-I’m always on the look out for more easy homemade presents and will add them to my eco-friendly gift guide.
+I’m always on the lookout for more easy homemade presents and will add them to my eco-friendly gift guide.

 Pin to save these easy DIY bath salts for later!